GatorCogitate/cogitate_tool/README.md

 After pulling the repo, use `pipenv shell` in `cogitate_tool/` to enter the virtual environment.
 Use `exit` to exit.
 Under the virtual environment, use `pipenv install <package_name> --dev` to install new packages for development.
+Otherwise use `pipenv install --dev` to install all dependencies.

 Here is a good [tutorial](https://realpython.com/pipenv-guide/) on how to use `pipenv`.

-Otherwise, all dependencies will need to be installed locally with the commands:
+Alternatively, all dependencies will need to be installed locally with the commands:

 ```
 python3 -m pip install --upgrade pip